Modern Office Space Optimization to Improve the Employee Experience

 Planning for the Mobilized Workforce

 Employees are demanding better options for where and when they work.
 They care less about limiting their work to the traditional cubicle or 9-to-5 workday.
-In fact, workplace surveys have found that 87 percent of people say flexibility is “important” or “very important” in their workplace1.
-Other studies have shown that employees that are satisfied with the work environments are more productive, more likely to stay, and overall more attracted to their employer over competitors2.
+In fact, workplace surveys have found that 87% of people say flexibility is “important” or “very important” in their workplace, according to "Why Millennials Are Ending The 9 to 5" by Kate Taylor in Forbes Magazine.
+Other studies have shown that employees that are satisfied with the work environments are more productive, more likely to stay, and overall more attracted to their employer over competitors like "Survey: What Employees Want Most from Their Workspaces" by Jeanne Meister in Harvard Business Review.

 Because the nature of work has changed, the typical office space has followed suit.
-Instead of assigning a fixed desk for each person — which can run $8,000 - $10,000 per year, per desk — many companies are embracing hoteling, where desks are not permanently assigned but rather claimed by employees as they need them depending on their day-to-day schedules3.
+Instead of assigning a fixed desk for each person — which can run $8,000 - $10,000 per year, per desk — many companies are embracing hoteling, where desks are not permanently assigned but rather claimed by employees as they need them depending on their day-to-day schedules, in "Workplace Strategy" at Jones Lang LaSalle Incorporated.

 Even when employees are in the office, they tend to work outside the confines of a desk or cubicle space.
 This tendency has led to a variety of workspace options — including collaborative huddle spaces that allow for team discussions or private quiet rooms where workers can focus and even a modern take on the long-antiquated phone booth.